typelevel/cats-effect/site/src/main/tut/concurrency/basics.md

 Despite those dangers it is still very useful for blocking tasks.
-In limited thread pool if we block too many threads which are waiting for callback from other (blocked) thread for a long time we risk getting deadlock that prevents any new tasks to start their work.
+In limited thread pool if we block too many threads which are waiting for callback from other (blocked) thread for a long time we risk getting deadlock that prevents any new tasks from starting their work.

 #### Fork Join Pool